Anello-Photonics/ANELLO_ROS_Driver/readme.md

 #### Published Topics

 Topic definitions are defined in the [ANELLO Developer Manual](https://docs-a1.readthedocs.io/en/latest/) by the ASCII message format.
-Custom message definitions are used for Anello messages and can be found in the `/anello_ros_driver/msg` directory.
+Custom message definitions are used for ANELLO messages and can be found in the `/anello_ros_driver/msg` directory.

 * `/APIMU`
 * `/APIM1`